Senufo people: Society and culture

 Traditionally, the Senufo people have been a socially stratified society, similar to many West African ethnic groups having castes.
 These endogamous divisions are locally called Katioula, and one of the strata in this division includes slaves and descendants of slaves.
 According to Dolores Richter, the caste systems in Africa found among Senufo people features "hierarchical ranking including despised lower castes, occupational specificity, ritual complementarity, endogamy, hereditary membership, residential isolation, and the political superiority of farmers over artisan castes".

 The Senufo people usually fall within four societies in their culture: Poro, Sandogo, Wambele, or Tyekpa.
-While all the societies fill particular roles in the governance and education of the Senufo people, the Poro and Sandogo.
+While all the societies fill particular roles in the governance and education of the Senufo people, the Poro and Sandogo societies are the only two that fill the spiritual and divinatory roles.
 Spirituality and divination are divided between these two gender-imperative societies with women falling under the Sando or Sandogo society, and men falling under the Poro society with the exception of men who are members of those of the women because of their mother.
-These societies are the two that create the majority of commissioned Seunfo art.
+These societies are the two that create the majority of commissioned Senufo art.

 Typically, the Senufo villages are independent of each other, and each has a male secret society called Poro with elaborate initiation rituals in a patch of forest they consider as sacred.
 The initiation rituals involve masks, figurines, and ritual equipment that the Senufo people carve and have perfected.
 The secrecy has helped the Senufo people to preserve their culture in the times of wars and political pressure.
 Senufo wear specially-crafted brass jewelry, such as those mimicking wildlife.
 "The main function of Poro is to guarantee a good relationship between the living world and the ancestors.
 Nerejao is an ancestress who is recognized as the true head of the Poro society.
 Divination, which is governed by the Sandogo society, is also an important part of Senufo religion.
 Although Sandogo is usually considered a women's society, men who are called to the profession and inherit through the matrilineal line are permitted to become diviners."